-Fourteen years in, I now oversee news operations at Nexstar Broadcasting’s NBC and FOX affiliates in the capital city of Little Rock, Arkansas.
-Our team has been able to create an environment that fosters growth, encourages innovation, and produces exceptional journalism.
+Over the couple years, we’ve restructured oversight on local digital operations and boosted journalism/leadership training to ensure our newsrooms are positioned for success.
+It’s a practice I became pretty familiar with as a local news director for more than a decade.
+Before landing at Nexstar’s corporate office in Irving in 2019, I oversaw news operations at the company’s NBC and FOX affiliates in the capital city of Little Rock, Arkansas.
+Our team was able to create an environment that fostered growth, encouraged innovation, and produced exceptional journalism.
 But the road wasn’t always easy.
 In 2013, KARK and Fox16 merged operations.
 The transition proved difficult, but rewarding.
-Over the last few years, we’ve experienced ratings growth, social engagement skyrocket, and recently had to expand our trophy case.
+In the years that followed, we experienced ratings growth, saw social engagement and digital stats skyrocket, and had to expand our trophy case.

-This role also affords me to opportunity to fulfill another passion of mine: training.
-I’ve organized and led webinars for thousands of participants across Nexstar focusing on subjects like severe weather, elections, newscast producing, storytelling, and memorable morning shows.
-I’ve also created an annual training program in Little Rock for journalists handpicked by news directors across our region.
-Over the last three years, we’ve had more than 60 participants – many of whom have grown inside our company.
+My position in Little Rock allowed me the to opportunity to fulfill another passion of mine: training.
+I organized and led webinars for thousands of participants across Nexstar focusing on subjects like severe weather, elections, newscast producing, storytelling, digital innovation, and memorable morning shows.
+I also created an annual training program in Little Rock for journalists handpicked by news directors across our region.
+I adapted those workflows when I transitioned into a corporate role.

 That market 5 position was my second career stop.
-Remember that U-Haul I was driving on graduation day?
-It was carrying me to my first job in Shreveport, Louisiana, where I produced just about every newscast before landing a role as the evening executive producer.
+My first job in television was in Shreveport, Louisiana, where I produced just about every newscast before landing a role as the evening executive producer.
 In addition to sweeps planning and managing coverage of elections, I helped plan and oversee coverage during Hurricanes Katrina and Rita as thousands of evacuees flooded our viewing area.
 While I managed the evening and weekend newscasts, my wife oversaw the morning content.
 More than a decade later, she and I are still bouncing ideas off each other and collaborating on creative projects.